george-steel/sigdigs-ebook/md-content/glossary.md

-Durmstrang Institute and who rose to power as a Dark Lord with the stated intention of overturning the Statute of Secrecy and improving the lives of Muggles everywhere under a benevolent dictatorship, modeled after Plato's *The Republic*.
+Durmstrang Institute and who rose to power as a Dark Lord with the stated intention of overturning the Statute of Secrecy and improving the lives of Muggles everywhere under a benevolent dictatorship, modeled after Plato’s *The Republic*.

-Hig, Councilor Regulus "Reg" Black-Horse
+Hig, Councilor Regulus “Reg” Black-Horse
 :   Arguably the most
 influential Councilor on the **Council of Westphalia**, Hig has risen to power despite his years spent fighting for the rights of Muggles and Beings.
 His closest ally is Councilor **Limpel Tineagar**.

 Hírnökei
-:   The "Vég Hírnökei," or "Heralds of the End," were the fighting force assembled by **Gellert Grindelwald** and indoctrinated with a strange kind of fanaticism.
+:   The “Vég Hírnökei,” or “Heralds of the End,” were the fighting force assembled by **Gellert Grindelwald** and indoctrinated with a strange kind of fanaticism.
 They mostly came from former Durmstrang Institute students and the ranks of local warlords from